Environment

 Pixabay | Andreas Aux

-For many years now scientists have understood the enormous pressure that humans are placing on our environment.
+For many years, scientists have understood the enormous pressure that humans are putting on our environment.
 The global climate crisis and the biodiversity crisis are changing our planet faster than plants and animals can adapt.

-In the last 160 years humans have produced 2.3 trillion tons of harmful greenhouse gas emissions.
-This has disrupted important climate systems and is increasing the frequency of extreme weather events such as heatwaves, hurricanes, drought, and flooding.
+In the last 160 years, humans have produced 2.3 trillion tons of harmful greenhouse gas emissions.
+This has disrupted critical climate systems and is increasing the frequency of extreme weather events such as heatwaves, hurricanes, drought, and flooding.

-In fact, the number of climate driven disasters have increased by five times in the last 50 years.
-In 2021, the number of climate refugees reached 59 million.
-The number of people now displaced by the climate is larger than that forcibly moved by conflict.
+Climate-driven disasters have increased by five times in the last 50 years.
+In 2023, the number of climate refugees reached 26 million.
+The number of people displaced by the climate is now larger than those forcibly moved by conflict.

-Finally, checkout our essential environment Twitter lists where you can follow handpicked environmental experts, organisations, and campaigns all in one place.
-For climate news, find Twitter lists on climate journalists, NGOs, scientists, activists, and politicians.
+Follow our essential environment Twitter lists, where you will find handpicked environmental experts, organisations, and campaigns all in one place.

 Graphic for Earth Day - Four different people surround a globe holding hands.
 Large green leaves surround the Earth.
 The words Earth Day are written in blue on the left.